PCsat-1 in orbit since 2001

-UI DIGIPEATER: This WEB page addresses how to use the space based UI/APRS digipeaters for maximum enjoyment by everyone by using UI or APRS packets.
+UI DIGIPEATER: This page addresses how to use the space based UI/APRS digipeaters for maximum enjoyment by everyone by using UI or APRS packets.
 Typically 50 to 100 stations per day use this system.
 With well over 3500 stations captured and archived by Steve Dimse's worldwide APRS file server at FINDU.COM.
-See LIST .
+See LIST in 2002.

 The remainder of this page is dedicated to helping newcomers to understand how to use APRS via the ISS digipeater.

 WHAT IS APRS? .
 APRS was designed in the 1990 time frame as a digital equivalent to simple voice nets; anyone talks, everyone listens and takes notes.
-APRS was intended for local tactical real-time HUMAN communications of digital information.
+APRS was intended for local tactical real-time HUMAN exchange of brief digital information.

 WHAT IS APRS NOW? .
 APRS has evolved into a global digital simplex commmunications channel.
 You can send almost anything, anytime, anywhere, to anyone.
 Just make it fit in one packet.
-Think of it as HAM radio's RF INTERNET and the Kenwood D7 and D700 data radios as your HAM radio WEB/APRS/message capable Radio Display Unit:
+Think of it as HAM radio's RF INTERNET and the Kenwood and Yaesu radios as your wireless digital communicator.

 WHAT DOES THIS HAVE TO DO WITH ISS? .
-Due to the APRS potential equivalence to a HAM radio "RF INTERNET" and today's kids total familiarity with the power and fun of the internet, it was thought that letting the ISS downlink its daily position and status directly to simple ground stations at schools to kids everywhere might spark an interest in HAM Radio.
+The packet relay capability on ISS allows a large number of people to share the channel for their 1 seocnd of fame.
+And since the downlink is captured and displayed on the ariss.net web page it encourages today's kids to use their familiarity with the power and fun of the internet to explore ham radio.
 Further, since each school or station can fully participate with only a single one-second packet, it was thought this would let more schools participate on each pass with success.

 HOW DOES THIS LIVE GLOBAL MAP WORK? .
-In APRS, any packet heard on RF anywhere is contributed to the global network via the IGate function built into almost all copies of APRS.
-Anyone can be an IGate.
-Every TCPIP ICON you saw on the above site is feeding data into the network LIVE.
+Volunteer ground stations around the world simply leave their PC's connected to the internet running most APRS client software that includes a built-in IGATE function.
+Every IGATE you saw on the above site is feeding data into the network LIVE.
 Anyone running APRS and also on-line as an IGate can feed ISS packets automatically.
-With APRS activity in many countries already, we hope to see live feeds daily from the locations shown below: [See Permanent IGates].
+With APRS activity in many countries already, we hope to see live feeds daily from the locations shown below: [See Permanent IGates (in 2001)].

 WHY MAPS? .
-Since HAMS communicate without wires, phone numbers or addresses over distances of a few feet to thousands of miles, usually the first thing of interest is where the other guy is.
+Since HAMS communicate without wires, phone numbers or addresses over distances of between one to thousands of miles, usually the first thing of interest is where the other guy is.
 Thus one packet from each station usually contains a position report.

 DO I NEED GPS? .
 No...
 Only if you are lost...

 HOW DO I INPUT MY POSITION WITHOUT A GPS? .
-Usually with your fingers.
+Just enter your LAT/LONG coordinates or grid square.
 On your APRS map, just move your cursor to where you are and CLICK, or hit ENTER, etc... it knows the LAT/LONG of your cursor.

 APRS IS COMPLEX? .
 There are only 4 types of packets.
 All packets stand alone and are complete in themselves.
 Position, Status, Messages and Other.
 By definition, everyone has only ONE position and only ONE status at any one time.
 They may send multiple individual messages but usually messages are only one line.
 Here's how!